 Knead the dough lightly then form into a rough 20cm circle on the baking tray.
 Prick the top all over with a fork then put into the oven for around 45 minutes or until golden brown.

 Mark into pieces while still hot and leave to cool before cutting up.

 I opened the Grumpy Mule coffee to try first as I think it has a great name!
 I’m looking forward to trying the rest; there’s a style and strength for everyone and all of them are fair trade.

 This chocolate and coffee shortbread has a classic combination of flavours and was lovely with a Saturday afternoon cup of coffee.
 Even better that it was guilt free and, although it’s not much, my small act of fairness made a change.
 It doesn’t take a lot for me to ensure that the sugar, chocolate, coffee (and more!) that I buy are fair trade and I want to carry on my small acts of fairness.

-You can take the Fairtrade Foundation’s fairness test online to see how fair you are here.Thank you to the Fairtrade Foundation for the coffee.
-All opinions expressed are my own.
+Find out more about the Fairtrade Foundation by taking a look at their website.Thank you to the Fairtrade Foundation for the coffee.
+All opinions and words expressed are my own.